Siddharth-94/Mobile-Price-Range-Prediction/README.md

 1. Pandas for data manipulation and agrregation.
 2. Matplotlib and Seaborn for visualization and behavior with respect to the target variable.
-3. Numpy for computationally efficient operations
+3. Numpy for computationally efficient operations.
 4. Scikit Learn for model training, model optimization and metrics calculation.